Methods for Meeting Basic Needs: Sleep

 - If all else fails, and you find yourself up in the night with a head full of racing thoughts, and unable to get back to sleep, think about getting up and doing something different which will distract or comfort yourself.
 Read, write in a journal or perhaps watch some television.

 While most people complain that they don't get enough sleep, some people have the opposite problem; they end up sleeping too long!
 Overly long sleep can be a sign of depression, or a sleep disorder.
 See your doctor for a proper diagnosis if this is the case.
-You might also look over our recommendations for addressing depression (link to specific depression advice later in this document).
+You might also look over our recommendations for addressing depression.

 Sleep is one of the primary rejuvenating things we do each day.
 We need the energy and resilience that restful sleep provides more than ever when we are going to be tackling complicated and painful issues through a process of self-help.
 You should make sure to schedule a little extra time for sleep each night when you know you'll be dealing with painful or challenging issues.